-Geisha (also known as geiko or geigi) means “arts person”.
-They arose in mid-eighteenth-century Japan, trained to entertain important men through dance, music and singing.
-The artistic nature of the geisha makes them a prime subject for a ballet, and Kenneth Tindall has done a brilliant job of exploring Japan’s cultural history through movement, music and costume.
+Geisha (also known as geiko or geigi) means “arts person” in Japanese.
+Appearing in mid-eighteenth-century to entertain through dance, music and song, they offer a prime theme for a ballet.
+In his ninth creation for Northern Ballet, Kenneth Tindall brilliantly celebrates Japan’s cultural history through movement, music and costume.

 The production follows the journey of Aiko, a trainee geisha who develops a sisterly bond with experienced geisha Okichi.
-The girl’s playful, sisterly chemistry is well communicated, and Aiko’s admiration for her trainer really comes through as she keeps a watchful eye on Aiko throughout their duets in Act I. Their duet which closes scene two is particularly memorable- a scene of purity and innocence, as intricate choreography is enhanced by the blue-toned costumes and lighting.
+They share a playful chemistry, and Aiko’s naive admiration for her trainer is felt as she keeps a watchful eye on Okichi throughout.
+The pair’s closing duet of scene two is particularly memorable; Tindall’s fun, youthful choreography is playful, and this is nicely enhanced by the blue-toned costumes and lighting.

-After the US Navy arrives (supposedly a nod to the Perry Expedition as the story is set in the 1850s) the geisha’s are assigned to the US Consul-General and his assistant as a goodwill gesture.
-This scene was wonderfully enacted.
+The arrival of the US Navy is another standout scene.
 The officer’s dance was tightly performed, their military-style movements sharp like soldier toys, and full of bounce and vigour.
 While Okichi quickly becomes close with her US officer, Aiko is unable to endear the Consul-General she is assigned to.
 Frustrated and ashamed, she flees the geisha house and ends her life.

-Act II opens into the darkness of the spirit world, and follows Aiko, now a ghostly character as she comes to terms with the fact she is dead.
-In this transition from the exquisiteness of the Geisha House in Act I, to the darkness and turmoil of the spirit world in Act II, Tindall has created a production of brilliantly juxtaposing moods.
-However, this transition was not awkward or jarring, and did not make the ballet one of two halves.
-Despite being transformed into a ghostly spirit, Aiko’s character remains familiar, and although Act II takes on a darker mood, it does not lose the beauty and brilliance of the first half.
-Light and lanterns became a major feature in this act, and the swirling choreography of the spirits of the dead was eerie and stirring.
+Act II opens into the darkness of the spirit world, and follows Aiko, now a ghostly character as she comes to terms with her death.
+The second half leaves the exquisiteness of Act I’s Geisha House and moves into the darkness of the spirit world.
+Through this, Tindall has created a production of brilliantly juxtaposing moods, although he has maintained cohesion and the ballet is not one of two halves.
+Despite being transformed into a ghostly spirit, Aiko’s personality remains familiar.
+Although Act II takes on a darker mood, it does not lose the brilliance and beauty of the first half.
+Lightness is maintained through stringed up lanterns, and the swirling choreography of the spirits is mesmerising and lyrical.

 Alexandra Harwood’s composition provides a rhythmic melody for the performance.
-Japanese drumming and flute playing interlace the score, providing a driving, percussive soundtrack which carries the choreography and conveys the narrative well.
-In one instance, the movement and music really come together as three dancers enact a taiko drumming performance.
+Japanese drumming and flute playing interlace the score, providing a driving sound to carry the choreography and convey the fast-paced narrative.
+The inclusion of a choreographed taiko drumming section during Act I provides a moment of artistic cohesion to really blend movement and music .

-Christopher Oram’s costumes were fairly well-executed.
-The costumes of the dead were simple and consistent, which enhanced the beauty of the use of lanterns.
-The geisha girl’s dresses were opulent, however, the numerous slits in the skirts was problematic for me.
-From the outset, the movement of these skirts detracted from the intricacy of the geisha choreography and perhaps something with a cleaner line would have been better suited, to create a more uniform aesthetic across the stage.
+Christopher Oram’s costumes were well-executed.
+During Act II, the spirits of the dead had a simple, consistent, aesthetic which enhanced the use of lanterns.
+The geisha girl’s dresses were opulent, however, the numerous slits in the skirts were a little problematic as their movement detracted from the intricacy of the geisha choreography.

 Geisha is on show at the Leeds Grand until 21 March, and touring nationwide until 16 May. northernballet.com